kalyan63/Mininet-Migration/Question2.md

         > N host Throughput     :   5.97 Mb/s
         > O host Throughput     :   6.60 Mb/s

+    > Here we can see that host H and k has higher throughput than N and O since N and O has same route.

+    > Here there would be more queueing delay in the path of N and O to the server. so its throughput is quite low.

+    > Here we can see that due to same path taken by clinets in this network the throughput of all the clinets is less than the bandwidth i.e., 10Mb/s

 2. **Three server custom Topology:**

     > The server and client output is stored in .txt files present in (Custom_Topology_ThreeServers) folder